guglielmino/gamma-scalping/README.md

     *   **Set a stop-loss** to manage risk.
     *   **Exit the position** after a certain amount of time, or when the opportunity decays.
     *   **Detect a strong trend.** A straddle becomes profitable on its own in a strong trend.
 You might want to stop hedging and let the position run to capture that larger directional profit.
+*   **Improved Pricing Models:** The current system uses a binomial tree with a continuous dividend yield approximation.
+Future versions could explore models with discrete dividend yields for greater accuracy near ex-dividend dates, or even shift to analytic models for faster computation in latency-sensitive environments.

 ---